 A brick parsonage was erected next to the church in 1865 for $2,344.
 The site was being used for burials.
 To prepare this site, arrangements were made to relocate the graves in the Fishkill Rural Cemetery.
 During 1991-92, the building was extensively renovated to include a full front porch.
 It is now being rented.

 Since 1853, 54 pastors have served the Church.
 Rev. William R. Siktberg served the longest, from 1966 to 1988 - retiring to Indiana.
 He was succeeded by Rev. Robert E. Richmond, who retired in June, 1999 and moved to North Carolina.
 Rev. Arlene Beechert-Hood, appointed by the Bishop, became the spiritual leader of this church on July 1, 1999.
 Rev. Peggy Ann Sauerhoff began as the new pastor on July 7, 2002 and served through June of 2013.
-Rev. Linda Willey followed her and served as Pastor through June 2018 when Rev. Micah Coleman Campbell, our present pastor, began his appointment here July 1, 2018.
+Rev. Linda Willey followed her and served as Pastor through June 2018.
+Rev. Micah Coleman Campbell followed her and served through June 2022.
+Pastor Daniel Elliott Levine, our present pastor, began his appointment here July 1, 2022.